renderedtext/agent-aws-stack/README.md

 ## Delete the stack

-You can delete the stack, use:
+To delete the stack, use:

 ```bash
 npm run destroy
 ```

+Note: make sure `SEMAPHORE_AGENT_STACK_NAME` is pointing to the stack you really want to destroy.